-Since the onset of Covid in March 2021 New York has been cut off from the rest of the world and also the USA.
+Since the onset of Covid in March 2020 New York had been cut off from the rest of the world and also the USA.
 Americans were scared by the reports of crime and foreigners were banned from flying to JFK, however in the last months the restrictions have been downgraded to allow vaccinated international travelers to enter the States.

-On Friday my godson Edward Brial arrived at JFK airport en route to visit his girlfriend studying at Cornell.
+On a Friday in November 2021 my godson Edward Brial arrived at JFK airport en route to visit his girlfriend studying at Cornell.
 He was traveling to Ithaca by bus and we met at the Port Authority once the most wicked bus terminals in America.
-I was surprised by the sheer volume of people coming to New York and departing for destinations near and far.
-Times were changing, although I preferred the void of last winter, when the city began to us again.
-That desolation never never destined to last long.
+I was surprised by the sheer volume of people coming to New York and going to destinations near and far.
+Times were changing, although I preferred the void of last winter, when the city belonged to us again.
+That desolation had never been destined to last long.

-We had time to kill and I suggested he may a beer.
+We had time to kill and I suggested a beer.

 “You’re not bothered by my drinking.”